aatuh/recsys/docs/zero_to_first_recommendation.md

       }'
 ```

-- `traits.segment` is optional but makes guardrail dashboards more informative.
+- `traits.segment` is optional but makes guardrail dashboards (guardrails are safety checks on changes before they go live) more informative.

 ---